How Long People Stay on GLP-1s — GLP-1 Data Series

 Evidence gaps and limitations

 Cycling outcomes are unmeasured.
-The dominant real-world pattern — start, stop, regain, restart — has no published cost-effectiveness or health outcomes data.
-No study tracks what happens after the second or third course of treatment.
+The common real-world pattern — start, stop, regain, restart — has no published cost-effectiveness or health outcomes data.
+No study tracks outcomes beyond the first reinitiation event.

 Compounded semaglutide creates a blind spot.
-All claims-based studies cannot capture compounded GLP-1 use or cash-pay purchases.
+Claims-based studies cannot capture compounded GLP-1 use or cash-pay purchases.
 Patients appearing "non-persistent" in claims data may have continued therapy through these channels.

 No randomized evidence compares benefit design strategies.
-Whether low copays, mandatory counseling, step therapy, or coverage duration limits optimize persistence-adjusted ROI has not been studied in controlled settings.
+Whether low copays, mandatory counseling, step therapy, or coverage duration limits optimize persistence-adjusted outcomes has not been studied in controlled settings.

 The Prime trend data is unreplicated.
-The most important finding on this page — persistence doubling from 2021 to 2024 — comes from a single PBM's commercially insured book.
+Persistence doubling from 2021 to 2024 comes from a single PBM's commercially insured book.
 No other source has published year-by-year cohort trends.

 Optimal treatment duration is undefined.
-The question "how long must a patient stay on therapy to achieve durable clinical benefit?" has no definitive answer.
+The question "how long must a patient stay on therapy to achieve durable clinical benefit?" has no published answer.

-Clinical trial populations don't match employer populations.
-Trial participants were screened, motivated, and received free medication with frequent monitoring.
-Extrapolating trial efficacy to a broad commercial population requires discounting by persistence, adherence, dose attainment, and patient selection — a compound discount that is rarely quantified.
+Trial-to-real-world extrapolation is rarely quantified.
+Trial participants were selected and monitored differently than commercial populations.
+Extrapolating trial efficacy to a broad commercial population requires discounting by persistence, adherence, dose attainment, and patient selection — a compound discount that has not been systematically modeled in the published literature.

 How this page was built